 Check the electric power to 1 the water heater.
-No hot water is often caused by a problem with the home's electrical wiring or circuit breakers.
-You'll need a non-contact circuit tester.
-Follow these guidelines:
+No hot water is often caused by a problem with the home's electrical

-Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses).
+- Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses). - Locate the electrical junction box on top of the water heater and remove the cover.

-- Locate the electrical junction box on top of the water heater and remove the cover. - Identify the two power wires.
+• Identify the two power wires.
 The power wires are usually black/black or black/red-the green or copper wire is the ground wire.

-Use a non-contact circuit tester to check for electrical power.
+Figure 21 - Use a non-contact circuit tester to check for electrical power.